MIG Wire Sizes: A Comprehensive Guide

 How do I know what MIG wire to use?

-1. Consider the material you are welding:
+Consider the metal you are welding:

 Conclusion